 Ten headwater drainage features were observed on and immediately adjacent to the Subject Lands, as shown on Figure 5 (Appendix A).
+Of these features, eight are located on the Subject Lands (H1S1, H1S2, H1S3, H1S3A, H1S3B, H1S3C, H1S3D and H3S2).
 These features and the resulting HDFA management recommendations, are discussed in the following sections.
 A summary of the HDFA classifications and management recommendations for each reach is provided on Table 15 (Appendix B).